Spreading properties of the Fisher--KPP equation when the intrinsic growth rate is maximal in a moving patch of bounded size: Proofs

 This problem can be solved explicitly, piece by piece with a global $\mathcal{C}^1$ regularity\footnote{Recall that $W^{2,1}_{\text{loc}}(\R)$ is continuously embedded into $C^{0,\alpha}_{\text{loc}}(\R)$ for any $\alpha\in(0,1)$.
 After a standard bootstrap procedure, we find that the weak solution $\varphi_1$ of $-L^{-2}\varphi_1''-m\varphi_1=\lambda\varphi_1$ is in $C^{1,1}_{\text{loc}}(\R)\simeq W^{2,\infty}_{\text{loc}}(\R)$, namely it is of class $C^1$ and its derivative is locally Lipschitz-continuous.}.

-Unlike a similar eigenvalue problem on a finite interval, an eigenvalue $\lambda$ of $-{\mathcal L}$ with a positive eigenfunction is not necessarily unique.
+Unlike a similar eigenvalue problem on a finite interval, an eigenvalue $\lambda$ of $-{\mathcal L}$ with a positive eigenfunction is not necessarily unique \cite[Theorem 1.4]{Berestycki_Ros}.
 Therefore the right concept of principal eigenvalue has to be defined carefully.
-According to~\cite{Berestycki_Ros}, the second-order self-adjoint operator~$-\mathcal{L}$ admits a generalized principal eigenvalue~$\lambda_1$, which can be defined as the supremum of the set of values of $\lambda$ for which $(\mathcal{L}+ \lambda) \varphi \leq 0$ holds for some positive function $\varphi$.
+According to~\cite[Theorem 1.4]{Berestycki_Ros}, the second-order self-adjoint operator~$-\mathcal{L}$ admits a \textit{generalized principal eigenvalue}~$\lambda_1$, which can be defined as the supremum of the set of values of $\lambda$ for which $(\mathcal{L}+ \lambda) \varphi \leq 0$ holds for some positive function $\varphi$.
 Equivalently, it can be defined as the limit of the principal eigenvalues of truncated problems with the Dirichlet boundary condition.
 By analogy with many previous studies on KPP heterogeneous problems, we expect this generalized eigenvalue to be crucial to accurately predict the spreading speed of solutions for compactly supported initial data.

+Nonnegative eigenfunctions associated to the generalized principal eigenvalue are referred to as \textit{generalized principal eigenfunctions}.

-Therefore, this subsection is devoted to the computation of this~$\lambda_1$.
+Therefore, this subsection is devoted to the computation of the generalized principal eigenvalue $\lambda_1$ and of an associated generalized principal eigenfunction.

-For later use and convenience, we sum up some of the main results from~\cite{Berestycki_Ros}.
+For later use and convenience, we sum up some of the main results from~\cite{Berestycki_Ros} concerning the definition and basic properties of the principal eigenvalue $\lambda_1$.

 \begin{prop}[{\cite[Theorems~1.4 and~1.7, Proposition~2.3]{Berestycki_Ros}}] Define

 Then $\lambda_1$ satisfies

 In particular, if there exists a positive and bounded solution $\varphi$ of $-\mathcal{L} \varphi = \lambda \varphi$ on $\R$, then one must have $\lambda = \lambda_1$.
 Furthermore, where $\lambda_1^R$ denotes the unique solution of the eigenvalue problem